mendix/docs/content/en/docs/howto/integration/use-the-external-database-connector.md

 {{< figure src="/attachments/howto/integration/use-the-external-database-connector/6.png" >}}

-**For all DML Queries, changes made to database in Mendix Design phase are automatically rolled back**
+{{% alert type="info" %}} For all DML Queries, changes made to database in Mendix Design phase are automatically rolled back. {% /alert %}}

-### 6 Use Query External Database activity:
+### 6 Use the Query External Database activity

 1. Use `Query External Database` activity from toolbox in the microflow.